|President: Karen Lucas Breda

 Gaya Carlton is a Professor of Nursing and Graduate Program Coordinator at Utah Valley University.
 Dr. Carlton holds a doctorate (PhD) in nursing from the University of Colorado Health Sciences Center, Denver, Colorado and a master’s degree (MSN) in nursing administration and baccalaureate degree (BSN) from the University of Utah, Salt Lake City, Utah.
 Currently in her role as an educator she teaches global nursing perspectives and health assessment at the undergraduate level, and leadership and teaching in the classroom setting at the graduate level.
 Dr. Carlton and her husband, Dr. Michael Minch, have taken students to Haiti on several studies abroad to learn and experience poverty, social injustice, structural violence, capacity building and sustainable development.
 She is also employed part-time as an admissions case manager at Intermountain Medical Center, Murray, Utah.
 In addition to her teaching career, she has held management positions and practiced in maternal child acute care settings and served 23 years in the Army Nurse Corps in both National Guard and Reserve units.

-Nikki Demetriou is a Nurse Care Manager at the Madison, WI VA Medical Center, focused in women's health.
-She earned a PhD in Applied Anthropology and a Master of Public Health from the University of South Florida in 2014.
+Nikki Demetriou earned a PhD in Applied Anthropology and a Master of Public Health from the University of South Florida in 2014.
 Her mixed methods dissertation focused on Medicaid-funded home birth in Florida.
 She holds a BS in Anthropology from Northwestern University, and a MSN with dual certification as a CNM and FNP from Vanderbilt University.
-Her nursing and midwifery practice have been in birth centers, family planning clinics, rural and federally qualified health centers, retail clinics and a cancer center, and include work in Appalachia, the Caribbean and West Africa.
+Her nursing and midwifery practice have been in birth centers, family planning clinics, rural and federally qualified health centers, retail clinics and a cancer center, and include work in Appalachia, Florida, the Caribbean and Africa.
 She believes strongly in training future nurses, and has been a clinical instructor in LPN, RN and MSN programs.
 Nursing and anthropology are naturally aligned to her and she is honored to serve as the CONAA Member At Large.